RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/Automated Data and Lead Generators/README.md

 - tqdm
 - fuzzywuzzy or rapidfuzz

-All dependencies are listed in `requirements.txt`.
+All dependencies are listed in `reqs.txt`.